-Individuals can also report anonymously at https://www. tnwgrc.com/WebReport/, via email to compliance@uth.tmc. edu.
+Individuals can also report anonymously at www.lighthouse-services.com/compliance.uth.tmc, via email to compliance@uth.tmc, email to compliance@uth.tmc.
 Reports of this nature will be honored to the extent permitted by state law, criminal investigatory requirements and institution proceedings.
 These anonymous reports are counted and disclosed in the crime statistics for UTHealth, but, as with all other crimes included in the ASR, no personally identifiable information is disclosed or included.

-UTHealth also offers a compliance hotline (800-472-9868) to report suspected violations or questionable conduct.
-All discussions and reports to the compliance hotline are treated confidentially and may be made on an anonymous basis.
+UTHealth also offers a compliance hotline hotline (833-222-0056 (English) 800-216-1288 (Spanish)) to report suspected violations or questionable conduct.
+All discussions and reports to the compliance hotline are treated confidentially and may be made anonymously.